oracle/truffleruby/doc/user/jruby-migration.md

 ### Additional Java-specific methods

-JRuby defines these methods on Java objects.
+JRuby defines these methods on Java objects, use these equivalents instead.

 `java_class` - use `class`.